yyutong/NUtrition-Secret-Project/README.md

 - Provide nutrition information on on-campus food
 - Provide online menus for every canteen
 - Record and track everyday food intake
-- Enable the search function with multiple criteria (e.g. by descending price, by descending calories, by location, by special needs)
-- Open a public comment area for users to leave their comments about the food
 - Automatically calculate total calories intake
 - Trial mode available for visitors as well(no need to log in, but functionalities would be limited)